ArnaoutLab/sentropy/README.md

 # About

-`greylock` calculates effective numbers in an extended version of the Hill framework, with extensions due to Leinster and Cobbold and Reeve et al. (the "LCR framework").
+`sentropy` calculates effective numbers in an extended version of the Hill framework, with extensions due to Leinster and Cobbold and Reeve et al. (the "LCR framework").
 “Extending” a hill makes a mountain.
 At 1,063 meters, Mount Greylock is Massachusetts’ tallest mountain.
 It is named for Gray Lock (c.
 1670–1750),  a historical figure of the Abnaki, an indigenous people of the New England region of eastern North America.

 ## Availability and installation
-`greylock` is available on GitHub at https://github.com/ArnaoutLab/diversity.
+`sentropy` is available on GitHub at https://github.com/ArnaoutLab/diversity.
 It can be installed by running

-`pip install greylock`
+`pip install sentropy`

 from the command-line interface.
 The test suite runs successfully on Macintosh, Windows, and Unix systems.
 The unit tests (including a coverage report) can be run after installation by

 ```
-pip install 'greylock[tests]'
+pip install 'sentropy[tests]'
-pytest --pyargs greylock --cov greylock
+pytest --pyargs sentropy --cov sentropy
 ```

 ## How to cite this work

 If you use this package, please cite it as:

-Nguyen et al., <i>greylock</i>. <https://github.com/ArnaoutLab/diversity>
+Nguyen et al., <i>sentropy</i>. <https://github.com/ArnaoutLab/diversity>

 ## Definitions